Boisgontier-Lab/PT_research_practice/README.md

-#### **What is the Proportion of P-fragile in the Physiotherapy Literature nowadays?**
+#### **What is the current state of physical therapy research practices nowadays?**

 This repository contains the code and the data for the manuscript: Jabouille et al., (2025).
-"Research Practices in Physical Therapy: Time to Wake Up".
+"Transparency and Replicability in Physical Therapy Research: Time to Wake Up".

-It has also been added to the associated OSF repository.
-A preprint of the paper has been uploaded here as a PDF.
+A preprint of the paper has also been uploaded here as a PDF.

 We warmly thank Paul C. Bogdan for his impressive work and for generously sharing his data and code, without which this analysis could not have been carried out.
 Our p-fragile analysis builds on his work.